 I think I’m going to go over some of what I talked about last time, because if you heard my last show, you may need to hear it again.
 Often people need to hear things many, many, many times to make a change.
 In this work, at least repetition is a good thing.
 One of my recommendations is to crack the code of emotional eating, which is working out the link between, what’s going on within, what are your emotions and what is eating at you, and what are you eating?

 And a lot of people overeat or binge to avoid emotion.
-So Arlene, she could not stop eating donuts.
+So Arlene, she ate so much that her stomach hurt.
+And that was our first clue to solve the mistery of what was going on with Arlene why she could not stop eating donuts.
 Now, Arlene was raised in a family in which everyone was expected to be grateful and happy all the time.

 If she was hurt or upset, she was told to stop whining.
 She was told that, she should be grateful that there were children in India who didn’t have a roof over their heads, she should be lucky for everything she had and therefore shouldn’t be upset about anything.
 If she was upset about a bad grade, well, she should have studied harder.